Deborah Swallow: Career

 Deborah Swallow began her career at the University of Cambridge.
 From 1974 to 1983, she was an assistant curator at the Museum of Archaeology and Anthropology.
-She was additionally a lecturer at Girton College, Cambridge from 1975 to 1980, and a Fellow of Darwin College, Cambridge from 1975 to 1983.
+She was additionally a lecturer at Girton College, Cambridge, from 1975 to 1980, and a Fellow of Darwin College, Cambridge from 1975 to 1983.
 In 1983 she joined the Victoria and Albert Museum's Indian department, overseeing the creation of the Nehru Gallery of Art and a series of major exhibitions on the arts of the Subcontinent, before becoming Keeper of a newly formed Asian Department and Director of Collections in 2001.

 In 2004, she was appointed Director of The Courtauld Institute of Art.
 She was appointed professor in 2008.
 As leader of The Courtauld, Swallow is a champion of Samuel Courtauld's founding vision, summarised as 'art for all'.
-She is a champion of a fully inclusive form of art history, not only embracing artistic production from all cultures and eras, but seeking to ensure that this can be accessed, understood and enjoyed by everyone.
+She is a champion of a fully inclusive form of art history, embracing artistic production from all cultures and eras and promoting broad access for art to be understood and enjoyed by everyone.
 Throughout her career at The Courtauld, she has sought to open its offer through decolonising the curriculum, outreach programmes, touring loan exhibitions and a commitment to widening participation in higher education and art history.
 On Tuesday 26 April 2022, Professor Deborah Swallow announced her intention to retire from her directorship of The Courtauld once a suitable replacement had been appointed.
+Swallow stepped down as Director at the end of July 2023, and was replaced by Mark Hallett.

 As educator and scholar, Professor Swallow is active as a speaker, lecturer, specialist advisor and contributor to journals.
 She is a Fellow of King's College London, a Trustee of Asia House, Trustee of the Helen Hamlyn Trust, founder Trustee of the Nehru Trust for Indian Collections in the V&A, and a former Trustee of Art Fund.
 She has written and spoken on contemporary art, women in leadership, women collectors and 19th-century colonial art.
 Her specific research interests are in Indian art from around 1850 to the present with particular interest in Indian textile history and the history of heritage and museums in colonial and post-colonial India.
+Since 2022 she is the President of the Royal Anthropological Institute of Great Britain and Ireland.

+Swallow was appointed Commander of the Order of the British Empire (CBE) in the 2023 Birthday Honours for services to art and education.